blue995/dotnet-csv-reader/README.md

 * Flexible value delimiters
 * Named values (values of the first line represent the names of each value in the column)

-## Todo

-* String delimiters aren't flexible yet.
-Only `'` is supported as string delimiter.

 ## Important

 There should be no duplicate values in the first line.